gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 </p>

 <p>
   It wouldn't actually work, though: wild ice is far too rough to skate on.
 But imagine a world where nanotech ran wild a hundred million years ago and converted the entire surface to diamond.
 Tectonic activity since then has broken the sheet up into dozens of ocean-sized plates, each as smooth as glass, with habitable regions of "normal" land between them.
 Colony ship crashes, technology collapses, blah blah blah, and voila: a world where soldiers on rollerblades hitch rides behind sailing ships running on wheels two stories tall.
-I've always wondered how Nelson would have fared against Napoleon himself...
+I've always wondered how Nelson would have fared against Napoleon himself…
 </p>

 <p>